Visual Skills Needed to Excel at Golf

 Visual imagery techniques are frequently used to help develop consistently top performance.
 If you can clearly and frequently imagine yourself performing a proper swing and visualize the path you want the ball to take, you will end up performing the swing as seen in your mind’s eye.
 Furthermore, strong visualization skills develop your concentration and focusing skills.

-If you are a golfer interested in improving your game, contact The Sports Vision Center at Practice Name for a sports vision assessment.
-Based on its findings, will prescribe a customized vision training program to help you optimize, correct, and enhance your visual skills so you can become the golfer you know you can be!The Sports Vision Center at Practice Name serves athletes of all ages from Arlington Heights, Buffalo Grove, Northbrook, Deerfield, and throughout Illinois.
+If you are a golfer interested in improving your game, contact Visual Symptoms Treatment Center for a sports vision assessment.
+Based on its findings, Dr. Neil Margolis will prescribe a customized vision training program to help you optimize, correct, and enhance your visual skills so you can become the golfer you know you can be!Our practice serves patients from Arlington Heights, Buffalo Grove, Northbrook, and Deerfield, Illinois and surrounding communities.